rzee01/SFreesFA19CMPS231DS/slides/linked-list.md

 class List {
     public:
         List() {
-            head = NULL; // When we start, there is no first element.
+            head = nullptr; // When we start, there is no first element.
         }
         ~List() { /* who wants to bet we have to clean up things here?*/ }
     private: